 In 2012, Niger also set up an executive secretariat for a defense and security strategy in the Sahel-Sahara (SDS Sahel Niger), with the mission to coordinate security and development projects in the northern region of Agadez and the northern portions of all the southern regions (with the exception of Dosso).
-Unlike the defense policy, however, SDS Sahel Niger is not directly funded by the state.
-It is, rather, a fundraising initiative, with its operational resources provided by the state but the bulk of the field budget to be raised through international cooperation.
+Unlike the defense policy, however, SDS Sahel Niger is not directly funded by the state: rather, it is a fundraising outfit, with operational resources from the state and the bulk of field budget to be fed through international cooperation.
 Moreover, the policy statement of the program also highlights defense and security as the primary goal, with 'development' being seen ambiguously as something that supports security and is also a consequence of security.
-SDS Sahel Niger has obviously been set up to tap into Niger's newfound international prestige as the eye in the Sahelian cyclone, while also channeling state patronage to the country's restive areas (characteristically, SDS Sahel Niger is part of the office of the prime minister, an experienced Tuareg politician).
+SDS Sahel Niger has been obviously set to tap into Niger's newfound international prestige as the eye in the Sahelian cyclone, while also channeling state patronage to the country's restive areas (characteristically, SDS Sahel Niger is part of the office of the prime minister, an experienced Tuareg politician).
 The program is in fact only the latest element in a policy network that includes the High Authority for Peace Consolidation, an institution whose pedigree goes back to the peace accords of 1995, which is directly tied to the presidency, and which has moved from being a patronage program controlled by former Saharan rebels to being a security outfit headed by a military officer.
-Niger's security policy is therefore-and perhaps unsurprisingly essentially based on variations of military force.
+Niger's security policy is therefore - and perhaps unsurprisingly - essentially based on variations of military force.
 This is shown by the growth of the defense budget (directly at the expense of education and health, which had been announced in 2011 as the top priorities of the newly-anointed PNDS government); the potentially very unpopular military alliances with France and the United States; and the ramping up of the security policy network.
 Moreover, the regions of Agadez and Diffa are run by military governors, which is tantamount to a low level state of emergency.

 The results are difficult to assess.
-While two suicide attacks in Agadez and Arlit in May 2013, followed the next month by a prison break in Niamey, were clear setbacks for Niger's security forces, there have also been some successes.
+While two suicide attacks in Agadez and Arlit in May 2013, followed the next month by a prison break in Niamey, were setbacks for Niger's security forces, there are also some successes.
 The main escapee from the Niamey prison, Malian murderer and terrorist plotter Cheibani Ould Hama, was soon recaptured in the region of Kidal by French forces following Nigerien intelligence (November 2013).
 A Nigerien national, Beidari Moulid, was arrested in the same period after having reconnoitered potential attack targets in Niamey.
-In the South, reports from Nigerien security forces show an uneasy situation, where arrests have been made several times, allegedly to avoid imminent attacks.
+In the South, reports from Nigerien security forces show an uneasy situation, where arrests have been several times made allegedly to avoid imminent attacks.
 As early as February 2012, 15 persons were apprehended in the region of Diffa and found in possession of artisanal grenades.
-Some time in 2013, a number of other alleged 'Boko Haram' affiliates (nationality undisclosed) were arrested while crossing from Mali-where they would have received training-in order to go 'lie low' in the town of Madaoua (central Niger).
+Some time in 2013, a number of other alleged 'Boko Haram' affiliates (nationality undisclosed) were arrested while crossing from Mali - where they would have received training - in order to go 'lie low' in the town of Madaoua (central Niger).
 In February 2014, 20 men (all of Nigerian nationality according to Nigerien intelligence) were picked up after a raid organized by the 'anti-terrorist cell' of Niger's military.
 They were reportedly preparing to attack markets in the city of Diffa.